rackerlabs/technical-blog/content/blog/2019-08-26-intro-to-AWS_and-oracle-cloud-services/index.md

 metaDescription: "This blog compares Amazon Web Services to the Oracle Cloud, which is an infrastructure-as-a-service offering, and explores the features and services that both the providers support."
 ogTitle: "Intro to AWS and Oracle Cloud Services"
 ogDescription: "This blog compares Amazon Web Services to the Oracle Cloud, which is an infrastructure-as-a-service offering, and explores the features and services that both the providers support."
+slug: "intro to AWS and oracle cloud services"
 ---

 This blog compares Amazon Web Services to the Oracle Cloud, which is an infrastructure-as-a-service offering, and explores the features and services that both the providers support.